“You just get the vibes of your surroundings, and it rubs off on you.” Gordon Lightfoot

 The company culture is an amalgamation of company values, leadership style, internal behavior, internal communication, company structure, etc.

-How the company runs internally has a big impact on the workplace environment.
-It is something that needs to be worked upon constantly and it is definitely not a one-time agenda.
+How the company runs internally has a significant impact on the workplace environment.
+It is something that needs to be worked upon constantly, and it is not a one-time agenda.
 Building a healthy company culture requires the participation of all the members at various levels of the organization.

-As employers and managers, you must demonstrate and encourage values that nurture the growth of employees and motivates them to deliver their best.
+As employers and managers, you must demonstrate and encourage values that nurture employees' growth and motivate them to deliver their best.

 Companies should focus more on creating a collaborative work environment that facilitates robust communication and constructive feedback.
-In short, an open-door work culture wins.
+In short, an open-door workplace culture wins.

-The norms of the company should be flexible when it needs to be but at the same time well-defined and well-accepted.
+The company's norms should be flexible when it needs to be but at the same time well-defined and well-accepted.

 Prioritizing Health and Wellness is pivotal in the workplace.
-The health of your employees is largely related to the condition and offerings of the workplace.
-You might feel like there is very little that you can do to improve the wellbeing of your employees, but it is not so.
-Once you start prioritizing wellness, some small changes in the workplace can reap much greater benefits.
+The health of your employees is primarily related to the condition and offerings of the workplace.
+You might feel like there is very little that you can do to improve the well-being of your employees, but it is not so.
+Once you start prioritizing wellness, some minor changes in the workplace can reap much more significant benefit.

 If you do not know where to get started, here are a few questions you must ask yourselves:

 - Do your employees have a healthy work-life balance?